Preventing noise-induced hearing loss in the Manufacturing Industry6th jul 2017

 If you or your company requires professional guidance to help prevent noise-induced hearing loss in manufacturing or engineering, Pulsar Instruments can help.
 We have a wide range of compliant sound level meters, personal sound exposure meters and associated equipment to suit virtually every workplace application.

-Pulsar Instruments have produced a number of support documents for managers in manufacturing industry including a free downloadable e-guide: 5 Steps to controlling noise at work.
-We also publish regular blogs specifically around workplace noise measurement, legal requirements and latest products available – consult Pulsar Noise Blog here.
+Pulsar Instruments have produced a number of support documents for managers in the manufacturing industry including a FREE downloadable e-guide: 5 Steps to controlling noise at work.